ratsky-oss/sshabu/README.md

 ## Configuration

-All unmentioned opions will be inherited from parent(s) groups 'till top group in <Group> derictive
+All unmentioned options will be inherited from parent(s) groups 'till top group in <Group> derictive

 > ~/.sshabu/sshabu.yaml